amitsingh-007/next-release-tag/readme.md

 - The action sets an output variable named `next_release_tag`, which can be used to create the next release.
 - It uses the previous release tag and increments it based on the year, month, date, and iteration count.
 - The action supports creating release tags based on the template given to the action.
 Refer to the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
-- This action is recommended to be used with `actions/create-release` to create the release.
+- This action is recommended to be used with `softprops/action-gh-release` or `ncipollo/release-action` to create the release.
 - The minimum supported Node.js version is v20.

 ## Inputs